bwa-mem2/bwa-mem2/README.md

 Bwa-mem2 is the next version of the bwa-mem algorithm in [bwa][bwa].
 It produces alignment identical to bwa and is ~80% faster.

+The original bwa was developed by @lh3.
+Performance enhancement in bwa-mem2 was primarily done by @sanchit-misra and @yuk12.

 ## Installation

 For general users, it is recommended to use the precompiled binaries from the